triepod-ai/ClaudeDesktopCommander/TESTING_GUIDE.md

-# Claude Desktop Commander MCP Testing Guide
+# MCP Integration Testing Guide

-This guide will help you test the integration between Claude Desktop and the Claude Desktop Commander MCP server.
+This guide will help you test the integration between Claude clients (Claude Desktop and Windsurf) and the various MCP servers we've configured.

 ## Prerequisites

-1. Claude Desktop app installed
+1. Claude Desktop app or Windsurf extension installed
-2. Claude Desktop Commander MCP server configured in Claude Desktop config
+2. MCP servers configured (see [MCP_SETUP_GUIDE.md](./MCP_SETUP_GUIDE.md))
-3. API key configured in Claude Desktop config
+3. API keys configured for any services you'll be testing

-## Testing Process
+## General Testing Process

+1. **Restart your Claude client** after making any configuration changes
+2. **Test one MCP server at a time** to isolate any issues
+3. **Record the results** of each test for troubleshooting
+4. **Check logs** if something doesn't work as expected

+## Testing by Client

-### Step 1: Restart Claude Desktop
+### Claude Desktop Testing

-If Claude Desktop is currently running, please restart it to ensure it loads the updated configuration with the MCP server.

-### Step 2: Test Terminal Command Execution

 1. Open Claude Desktop
+2. Type or ask a query that will trigger the use of an MCP server
+3. Verify the expected result is returned
+4. If there's an error, check the console logs (Help > Toggle Developer Tools)

+### Windsurf Testing

+1. Open VS Code with the Windsurf extension
+2. Use the Windsurf chat panel to ask a query that will trigger the use of an MCP server
+3. Verify the expected result is returned
+4. If there's an error, check the Output panel (View > Output > Windsurf)

+## Testing Desktop Commander

+### Test Terminal Command Execution

-2. Type or ask: "Execute the command `dir` (or `ls` on Mac/Linux) and show me the results"
+1. Ask: "Execute the command `dir` (or `ls` on Mac/Linux) and show me the results"
-3. Claude should use the Commander MCP to execute the command and display the results
-4. Expected outcome: Claude shows the directory listing from your system
+2. Expected outcome: Directory listing from your system is displayed

-### Step 3: Test File Operations
+### Test File Operations

-1. In Claude Desktop, ask: "Read the content of this file: `L:\ClaudeDesktopCommander\test\test-data\test-file.txt`"
+1. Ask: "Read the content of this file: `L:\ClaudeDesktopCommander\test\test-data\test-file.txt`"
-2. Claude should use the Commander MCP to read the file and display its contents
-3. Expected outcome: Claude shows the content of the test file:
+2. Expected outcome: Content of the test file is displayed:
    ```
    This is a test file.
    It has multiple lines.
    This line will be modified.
    ```

-### Step 4: Test Search & Replace
+### Test Search & Replace

-1. In Claude Desktop, ask: "In the file `L:\ClaudeDesktopCommander\test\test-data\edit-test.js`, change 'Original message' to 'Updated message'"
+1. Ask: "In the file `L:\ClaudeDesktopCommander\test\test-data\edit-test.js`, change 'Original message' to 'Updated message'"
-2. Claude should use the Commander MCP to edit the file
-3. Expected outcome: Claude confirms the file has been updated
+2. Expected outcome: File is updated successfully
-4. Verification: You can check the file was modified by asking Claude to read the file again
+3. Verification: Ask to read the file again to confirm changes

-### Step 5: Test Process Management
+### Test Process Management

-1. In Claude Desktop, ask: "List all running processes on my system"
+1. Ask: "List all running processes on my system"
-2. Claude should use the Commander MCP to fetch and display the list of processes
-3. Expected outcome: Claude shows a list of running processes with their PIDs and resource usage
+2. Expected outcome: List of running processes with PIDs and resource usage

-### Step 6: Test Long-Running Commands
+### Test Long-Running Commands

-1. In Claude Desktop, ask: "Execute the command `ping -t google.com` (Windows) or `ping google.com` (Mac/Linux) with a timeout of 5 seconds"
+1. Ask: "Execute the command `ping -t google.com` (Windows) or `ping google.com` (Mac/Linux) with a timeout of 5 seconds"
-2. Claude should start the command and show initial output before timeout
+2. Expected outcome: Initial output is shown before timeout
-3. Ask Claude to read the output using the session ID or PID it provides
+3. Ask to read the output using the session ID or PID provided
-4. Expected outcome: Claude shows more output from the ongoing command execution
+4. Expected outcome: More output from the ongoing command execution
-5. Ask Claude to terminate the command
+5. Ask to terminate the command
-6. Expected outcome: Claude confirms the command has been terminated
+6. Expected outcome: Command is terminated successfully

+## Testing LLM API Servers

+### Claude API

+1. Ask: "Use the claude server to generate a short story about a robot learning to paint"
+2. Expected outcome: A story generated using the Claude API

+### OpenAI API

+1. Ask: "Use the openai server to generate a JavaScript function that calculates Fibonacci numbers"
+2. Expected outcome: A code snippet generated using the OpenAI API

+### Other LLM APIs

+Test other LLM API servers (mistral, perplexity, etc.) with similar prompts.

+## Testing Data Storage Servers

+### Pinecone

+1. Ask: "Use the pinecone server to list available indexes"
+2. Expected outcome: List of vector indexes in your Pinecone account

+### Supabase

+1. Ask: "Use the supabase server to run a simple query on a table"
+2. Expected outcome: Query results from your Supabase database

+### Redis

+1. Ask: "Use the redis server to set a key named 'test' with the value 'hello world'"
+2. Expected outcome: Confirmation that the key was set

+## Testing External API Servers

+### GitHub

+1. Ask: "Use the github server to list my repositories"
+2. Expected outcome: List of repositories from your GitHub account

+### Google Maps

+1. Ask: "Use the google-maps server to find the coordinates of the Empire State Building"
+2. Expected outcome: Latitude and longitude coordinates

+### Brave Search

+1. Ask: "Use the braveapi server to search for 'renewable energy news'"
+2. Expected outcome: Search results about renewable energy

+## Testing Combined Workflows

+1. Ask: "Use the openai server to generate a short poem, then save it to a file called poem.txt"
+2. Expected outcome: A poem generated and saved to a file

+2. Ask: "Search for information about climate change using the braveapi server, then summarize the results using the claude server"
+3. Expected outcome: Search results and a summary

 ## Error Handling Testing

-1. Ask Claude to execute a blocked command like: "Execute the command `sudo ls`"
+1. Ask to execute a blocked command: "Execute the command `sudo ls`"
-2. Expected outcome: Claude should inform you that the command is blocked for security reasons
+2. Expected outcome: Information that the command is blocked for security reasons

+2. Try to use a server without proper API keys: "Use the github server to list repositories" (with invalid token)
+3. Expected outcome: Clear error message about authentication failure

 ## Advanced Testing

 ### File Editing Pattern Testing

-1. Ask Claude to make multiple changes to a file: "In the file `L:\ClaudeDesktopCommander\test\test-data\edit-test.js`, change 'Original message' to 'Updated message' and change 'enabled: false' to 'enabled: true'"
+1. Ask to make multiple changes to a file: "In the file `L:\ClaudeDesktopCommander\test\test-data\edit-test.js`, change 'Original message' to 'Updated message' and change 'enabled: false' to 'enabled: true'"
-2. Expected outcome: Claude should successfully make both changes using the edit_block feature
+2. Expected outcome: Both changes successfully applied using the edit_block feature

+### Chain of Tool Usage

+1. Ask to perform a sequence of operations: "Create a new directory called 'test-output', generate a JSON file with random data using the openai server, save it to the new directory, then read it back"
+2. Expected outcome: All operations complete successfully in sequence

-### Directory Operations
+### Concurrent Operations

-1. Ask Claude to list all files in the test directory: "List all files in `L:\ClaudeDesktopCommander\test\test-data`"
+1. Ask to start a long-running command, then immediately ask for other information
-2. Expected outcome: Claude should display a list of files in the test directory
+2. Expected outcome: The long-running command continues in the background while other requests are processed

 ## Troubleshooting

 If you encounter issues:

+### Client Issues

-1. Check if Claude Desktop is properly configured with the API key
+1. Check if your Claude client is properly configured
+2. Verify API keys are set correctly
+3. Restart the client after configuration changes
+4. Ensure you have the latest version of the client

+### MCP Server Issues

-2. Verify the MCP server configuration in the Claude config file
+1. Verify the MCP server configuration is correct
+2. Check if required dependencies are installed
-3. Check if the test files exist in the expected locations
+3. Look for error messages in the logs:
-4. Restart Claude Desktop if needed
+   - Desktop Commander: `L:\ClaudeDesktopCommander\logs`
-5. Check the logs in `L:\ClaudeDesktopCommander\logs` for any error messages
+   - Other servers: Check the terminal output or system logs
+4. Try running the MCP server directly from the command line

 ## Reporting Results

-If you encounter any issues during testing, please report them with:
+When reporting issues, include:

-1. The exact command you asked Claude to execute
+1. The exact query you used
 2. The expected behavior
 3. The actual behavior or error message
+4. Client and environment information:
+   - Operating system
+   - Claude client and version
+   - MCP server version
-4. Any relevant log information
+   - Any relevant configuration settings
+5. Log snippets showing the error

+Use the [TEST_REPORT_TEMPLATE.md](./TEST_REPORT_TEMPLATE.md) format for consistent reporting.

 ## Next Steps

-After completing the testing, if everything works as expected, you're ready to use the Claude Desktop Commander MCP for more advanced tasks!
+After successfully testing all MCP servers:

+1. Document any configuration adjustments made during testing
+2. Share successful test results with the team
+3. Consider automating some tests for future updates
+4. Explore more advanced use cases combining multiple MCP servers